Spectral CUSUM for Online Network Structure Change Detection: Detection Procedures

 \subsection{Exact-CUSUM procedure}

-Let $f_{\infty}(\cdot)$ and $f_0(\cdot)$ denotes the pre- and post-change probability density (pdf) of the observations, and $\mathbb{E}_\infty$ and $\mathbb{E}_0$ denotes the expectation under $f_\infty$ and $f_0$, respectively.
-CUSUM statistic \cite{page1954continuous} is defined by maximizing the log-likelihood ratio statistic over all possible change-point locations:
+Let $f_{\infty}(\cdot)$ and $f_0(\cdot)$ denote the pre- and post-change probability density function (pdf) of the observations, and $\mathbb{E}_\infty$ and $\mathbb{E}_0$ denotes the expectation under $f_\infty$ and $f_0$, respectively.
+The CUSUM statistic \cite{page1954continuous} is defined by maximizing the log-likelihood ratio statistic over all possible change-point locations: